 The trading market for our Class A common stock may be influenced by the research and reports that securities or industry analysts publish about us, our business or our market.
-We do not currently have and may never obtain research coverage by securities or industry analysts.
-If no or few securities or industry analysts commence coverage of us, our stock price would be negatively impacted.
-In the event we obtain securities or industry analyst coverage, if any of the analysts who cover us issue adverse or misleading research or reports regarding us, our business model, our intellectual property, our stock performance or our market, or if our operating results fail to meet the expectations of analysts, our stock price would likely decline.
+If any of the analysts who cover us issue adverse or misleading research or reports regarding us, our business model, our intellectual property, our stock performance or our market, or if our operating results fail to meet the expectations of analysts, our stock price would likely decline.
 If one or more of these analysts cease coverage of us or fail to publish reports on us regularly, we could lose visibility in the financial markets, which in turn could cause our stock price or trading volume to decline.